ADevelops/fend-project-memory-game/README.md

 ### Instructions

 - This is a memory matching game
-- The aim is to click on two card to reveal and match there symbol
+- The aim is to click on two cards to reveal and match their symbols
-- There are 16 cards and 8 pairs in total
+- There are 16 cards, 8 pairs in total
 - If the two cards picked do not match they will turn red and turn back over
   * The key is to remember the symbol locations
 - If they do match they will turn green and remain showing
-- The game end when all the pairs have been matched
+- The game ends when all the pairs have been matched
-- The game is timed so try and match the pairs as quick as you can
+- The game is timed so try and match the pairs as quickly as you can
-- A pop-up will apear once you have found all the pairs displaying:
+- A pop-up will appear, once you have found all the pairs, displaying:
   * the amount of moves taken to find the pairs
   * your total time taken to find all the pairs
   * and your star rating

 #### Star Ratings

-- **Gold** - Match all pairs in within _16 moves_
+- **Gold** - Match all pairs within _16 moves_
-- **Silver** - Match all pairs in within _24 moves_
+- **Silver** - Match all pairs within _24 moves_
 - **Bonze** - Match the pairs in over _24 moves_